Less Waste, More Taste: A Master Chef Reimagines Thanksgiving Leftovers

 Parmigiano-Reggiano rind

 Lay the turkey bones out on a baking sheet or pan with an edge.
 Add the onions, chopped roughly, skin and all, green carrot tops, parsley.
 (The vegetables enhance the flavor of the bones.)
-Roast in at 450 degrees Fahrenheit for about 45 minutes, checking the bones every 10 minutes or so to make sure they don't burn, as that will alter the flavor of the broth.
+Roast in the oven at 450 degrees Fahrenheit for about 45 minutes, checking the bones every 10 minutes or so to make sure they don't burn, as that will alter the flavor of the broth.
 After about 20 minutes, use tongs to turn over the bones to ensure even roasting.

 When roasted, put the bones in a pot and cover them with cold water.
 Add fresh onions (no peels this time), more carrots and celery (not the vegetables you just roasted).
 Bottura added the Parmigiano-Reggiano rind he found in the NPR fridge for added flavor.